topkecleon/telegram-bot-bash/doc/8_custom.md

 ### Change file locations
-In standard setup bashbot is self containing, this means you can place 'telegram-bot-bash' on any location and run it from there.
+In standard setup bashbot is self containing, this means you can place 'telegram-bot-bash'  any location and run it from there.
 All files - programm, config, data etc - will reside in 'telegram-bot-bash'.

-If you want other locations for config, data etc,  define and export the following environment variables:
+If you want to have other locations for config, data etc,  define and export the following environment variables.
+**Note: all specified directories and files must exist or running 'bashbot.sh' will fail.**

 #### BASHBOT_ETC
 Location of the config files 'token', 'botadmin', 'botacl' ...